The Importance and Benefits of Conflict Management

 Understanding other people’s emotional reactions enable you to mediate emotional responses.

 Emotional intelligence also allows you to see and be open to the perspectives and opinions of others.

 Managing emotional responses so others don’t "fly off the handle," and being able to validate the emotions of others, is a crucial factor to better conflict management.

 As a manager, your role is not only that of a leader but also a coach.

 Giving your team members personalized guidance to collaborate at work can be highly beneficial.

 Some team members might need to be more assertive, while others may need to cooperate more.
 As a manager, you must identify areas for team members to improve and help them get there.

-While coaching your team members, it’s also important that you encourage them to share their feedback and ideas and question each other.
+While coaching your team members, it’s also vital you encourage them to share their feedback and ideas and question each other.

 You can act as a mediator in these early stages.
-Eventually, team members will become accustomed to better habits handling conflict, allowing them to manage conflict smoothly independently.
+Eventually, team members will become accustomed to better habits in handling conflict, allowing them to manage conflict smoothly and independently.

-These three methods of conflict management will help you reap the benefits of of well managed conflict within your organization.
+These three methods of conflict management will help you reap the benefits of well-managed conflict within your organization.